0-4-0: Indonesia

-The largest allocation of B52 class locomotives was in Tegal, Central Java for services to Purwokerto.
+The largest allocation of SCS 100s were in Tegal, Central Java for services to Purwokerto.
 Some were later converted to tram engines and worked in Tegal and Purwokerto.

+After Japanese occupation and Indonesian Independence, these locomotives were renumbered to B52 class.
 All 27 locomotives were in existence at the end of 1960, but by 1970 only 15 units remained.
-Two locomotives have been preserved, B5212 at the Taman Mini Indonesia Indah Museum of Transport and B5210 at the Ambarawa Railway Museum.
+Two locomotives have been preserved, B5212 at the Transportation Museum of Taman Mini Indonesia Indah and B5210 at the Ambarawa Railway Museum.

 New Zealand

 The NZR A class of 1873 consisted of three engine types of similar specification but differing detail.
 They were British and New Zealand-built and several were preserved.

 Philippines

 The only examples of this type in the Philippines were the five Manila class light-duty tank locomotives built by Hunslet Engine Company for the Manila Railway.
 They were ordered in 1885 for the Tranvía system until they were used on the Ferrocarril de Manila a Dagupan in the 1890s.
 After being retired from the Manila Railroad in 1927, Manila was sold to the newly-formed Central Azucarrera de Tarlac, where it was made into a tank-tender locomotive until the 1980s.
 The locomotive was scrapped by c.
 1991.